The author has worked in conservation and woodland management over many years.

-The Best Hedging Plants for Formal Hedges
+The Best Hedge Plants

-The best hedging plants will act as privacy screens, impenetrable barriers or simply beautiful features that delineate special areas- depending on your needs,
+The best hedging plants will act as privacy screens, impenetrable barriers, or simply beautiful features that delineate special areas, depending on your needs.

 A hedge can be created from almost any species of shrub.
 It is simply a matter of spacing the individual plants so that they grow together without any gaps.
 Having said that, some plants are far better suited than others.